robboyett/Becoming-an-AI-designer/AI-assisted coding for creative prototyping.md

 Before diving in, it’s worth stepping back: why are you prototyping in the first place?
 Design thinking has long emphasised prototyping as a way to explore ideas, test assumptions, and align teams.
 That hasn’t changed.
 But in the era of AI-assisted design, being crystal clear on your intent helps in two ways:

 - It keeps stakeholders aligned on what you’re building and why.
 - It improves your prompts.
-AI responds better when you give it context—what you’re trying to learn, who you’re designing for, and what format the output should take.
+AI responds better when you give it context: what you're trying to learn, who you're designing for, and what format the output should take.

 With AI, the old debate around fidelity becomes less relevant.
 You can generate a near-production UI with the same effort as a low-fi wireframe.
-But the purpose of prototyping still matters: you’re not just building screens—you’re building insight.
+But the purpose of prototyping still matters: you're not just building screens.
+You're building insight.
 Validation, iteration, and learning are still deeply human activities.

 ### Problem statement template